flurry101/SpellBinderBio/readme.md

 ## Contact

 Feel free to reach out to me at [m3l0dy.144@gmail.com](mailto:m3l0dy.144@gmail.com) for any questions or feedback.
+> If you like this site go ahead and fork it on GitHub and dont forget to give it a star ⭐

 ---

 ### Acknowledgments

-- Powered by basic HTML and CSS.
+- Powered by basic HTML, CSS and JS.
-- Inspired by Creative biolink websites

 <!--### Key Sections of the README